Kendamil Goat Baby Formula Review & Analysis

 Kendamil goat milk formulas are becoming very popular in the UK and throughout Europe, providing excellent ingredients, wholesome nutrition, and easily digested proteins that are great for babies and toddlers with cow milk sensitivity.

 Good News!
-Kendamil is partnering with the U.S. FDA to deliver Kendamil infant formulas to the US (over the next 6 months) as part of Operation Fly Formula!
+Kendamil partnered with the U.S. FDA to deliver Kendamil infant formulas to the US as part of Operation Fly Formula!

-Kendamil prides themselves on their high quality and non-GMO ingredient sourcing, long 58+ year history, and award-winning nutrition (including the prestigious Queen's Award).
+Kendamil prides itself on high quality and non-GMO ingredient sourcing, a long 58+ year history, and award-winning nutrition (including the prestigious Queen's Award).
 But how does it perform!?
+We put it to the test and found out!

 - Kendamil Comparison Table